CH 1 - CONTACTS

 Military headquarters, April 13th, 1982, 0800hrs

-How can you get to the position of the highest-ranking officer in the Swedish Navy and still be treated to shit coffee?
-Klas Nylund, vice Admiral and head of the Swedish Navy, was not impressed with his reception.
-He had not been to this part of the military headquarter facilities before and was unsure of the reason for having a briefing here.
+How can you get to the position of the highest-ranking officer in the Swedish Navy and still be subjected to shit coffee?
+Klas Nylund, vice admiral and head of the Swedish Navy, wasn’t impressed with his reception.
+He hadn’t been to this part of the military headquarter facilities before and was unsure of the reason for having a briefing here.
 Undoubtedly the work of the self-proclaimed know-it-alls in intelligence who had set it up.
 He then took a second to grin at his own thoughts.
-Judgment about coffee took priority on thinking about why he was here in the first place, at the early morning hours, along with a handful of senior commanders.
+Judgment about coffee took priority over thinking about why he was here in the first place, in the early morning hours, along with a handful of senior commanders.

-He was interrupted by the Military intelligence commander who walked up to him, did not salute him as they were indoors, but did stand ramrod straight in front of him.
+He was interrupted by the Military intelligence commander who walked up to him.
+He didn’t salute the man, as they were indoors, but did stand ramrod straight in front of him.
 Commander Ola Löfgren had started in the Navy but spent most of his career in military intelligence.
-He did not think much of Nylund, but it came with the job to act in an old-fashioned military manner to please this relic.
-Nylund was older than his Army and Airforce counterparts, but all three of them possessed the same high-flying view of themselves.
+He didn’t think much of Nylund, but it came with the job to act in an old-fashioned military manner to please this relic.
+Nylund was older than his Army and Airforce counterparts, but all three possessed the same high-flying view of themselves.

-Without further ado, Ola Löfgren turned on his heels, walked a few steps to the large oak table, and threw a folder on it that landed with a thud.
-That got their attention alright, he thought, as he sat down.
+Without further ado, Ola Löfgren turned on his heels, walked a few steps to the large oak table, and threw down a folder, which landed with a thud.
+That got their attention all right, he thought as he sat down.

-“Gentlemen, I know you wonder why I have asked you to this place this morning.”
+“Gentlemen, I know you’re wondering why I’ve asked you here this morning.”
 There was a grunt of agreement among the officers, now all sitting around the oak table.
 It looked to weigh as much as a small car.
-Löfgren was happy he was not the one moving it into place for the briefing.
-His herniated disc would not have done well with that.
+Löfgren was happy he hadn’t been the one to move it into place for the briefing.
+His herniated disc wouldn’t have done well with that.

 Nylund was now sitting at the end of the table, looking at the intelligence officer with ill-concealed disdain.
-He had a short impulse to reproach Löfgren to show who was boss in this room, but he was also keen to get to the content of this session.
-He had lived through the shit coffee, and hopefully, that would not have been in vain.
-Nylund could not help himself from letting out a sigh and, under his breath, whisper, “Well, let‘s get on with it then, Commander.”
+He had an impulse to reproach Löfgren to show who was boss in this room, but he was also keen to get to the content of this session.
+He had lived through the shit coffee, and hopefully, that wouldn’t have been in vain.
+Nylund couldn’t help himself from letting out a sigh and, under his breath, whisper, “Well, let‘s get on with it then, Commander.”

-In response, Löfgren looked at Nylund for a fraction of a section too long before he started.
+In response, Löfgren looked at Nylund for a fraction of a second too long before he started.
 He wanted to make sure that everyone in the room noticed some level of defiance.

 Löfgren took a breath to continue, but Nylund, already underwhelmed, interjected, “Why are you trying to brief the Navy on a sighting?
 That runs through our operational office.
-I haven‘t seen anything about Danziger Gatt, by the way.”
+I haven‘t seen anything about Danziger Gatt.”

-He was pleased when he got a clear nod from Commander 4th surface fleet and what he felt was silent agreement from the rest.
-Fueled by the audience‘s response, he continued, “You haven‘t been speaking to the lady that saw the last three periscopes from her kitchen window, did you?
-She is so lonely out there in her cabin she looks for company wherever she can find it".
+He was pleased when he got a clear nod from the commander of the fourth surface fleet and what he felt was silent agreement from the rest.
+It wasn’t the place of intelligence to tell the Navy what happened in their waters.
+Fueled by the audience‘s response, he continued, “You haven‘t been speaking to the lady that saw the last three periscopes from her kitchen window, have you?
+She’s so lonely out there in her cabin, she looks for company wherever she can find it.”

-The crowd was warming up and Nylund was contemplating continuing his rant.
-Löfgren was looking at the group without a hint of a smile.
-With a stern voice, he interrupted, "It did run through your operational office, and you ignored it.”
+The crowd was warming up, and Nylund was contemplating continuing his rant.
+Löfgren was looking at the group without a hint of a smile and continued with a stern voice.
+“It did run through your operational office, and you ignored it.”

-The crowd turned silent, waiting for the response of the Navy Chief before daring to commit to a reaction.
-Nylund shot Löfgren an angry look but did not find any suiting words to go along with it.
+The crowd turned silent, waiting for the response of the Navy chief before daring to commit to a reaction.
+Nylund shot Löfgren an angry look but didn’t find any suitable words to go along with it.

 “It was on the surface, and it is not, I repeat, it is not one of ours,” Löfgren continued.

-“One, because we accounted for all of our submarines and none of them was in Danziger Gatt at this time.
-Two, one of the witnesses sketched it and sent it to us".
+“One, our submarines are accounted for, and none of them were in Danziger Gatt at this time.
+Two, one of the witnesses sketched it and sent the picture to us.”

 Löfgren pulled a few pieces of paper from his binder and handed them out.
 “As you can tell, the shape of the conning tower is completely at odds with a Swedish submarine.
-I trust this does not look anything like Sjöormen or Näcken to you, gentlemen?”
+I trust this doesn’t look anything like Sjöormen or Näcken to you, gentlemen?”

 Löfgren flicked through some notes on the table.

-“First report was called in on the 11th at 1010am.
-Naval operations report requesting a visual scan from the crew at Mällsten.
-There was also a flyover by a Coast guard airplane that happened to be in the area.
-Both searches came back blank, and no further actions were taken.”
+“First report was called in on the 11th at 1010.
+Naval operations reported, requesting a visual scan from the crew at Mällsten.
+There was also a flyover by a Coast Guard airplane that happened to be in the area.
+Both searches came back blank, and no further actions were taken, it seems.”

-That was bad news.
-Nylund would have to get to the depth of that.
+That was terrible news.
+Nylund would have to get to the bottom of it.
 He could sense the uneasiness among his commanders in the room on being called out like this.
-It was not their job specifically to respond to a reported sighting, but somewhere Naval routine had broken down.
-The sheer number of sightings they got since last year did make it difficult to cope, but if this got out, it would be a major embarrassment for the Navy.
+Technically, it wasn’t their job to report a sighting, but somewhere along the way, naval routine had broken down.
+The sheer number of sightings they got since last year did make it difficult to cope, but if this got out, it would be a significant embarrassment for the Navy.
 Another one to add to the pile since last year.
-Nylund decided to change tac and go on the offensive.
+Nylund decided to change tactics and go on the offensive.

-With a harsh tone, he turned to Löfgren, "so you have had information on this for two days, and this is the first we hear of it?
+Turning, he spoke to Löfgren harshly.
+“So, you’ve had information on this for two days, and this is the first we hear of it?
 What the hell have you people been doing?
 Why were we not informed immediately?”

 Löfgren was now sure he had the upper hand as well as their attention.
 “Gentlemen,” he said with a softer tone than necessary, acting like the adult in the room.
-“As you know, there are a lot of these sightings passing through the Navy, and before the sketch landed on my desk later in the day, we didn‘t know more than the Navy.
-Once we saw the sketch and questioned the witnesses, it has taken us a fair bit of time to confirm with 1st and 2nd submarine division that this could not have been one of our own".
+“As you know, there are a lot of these sightings passing through the Navy, and before the sketch landed on my desk later in the day, we didn‘t know more than you did.
+Once we saw the sketch and questioned the witnesses, it has taken us a fair bit of time to confirm with first and second submarine division that this couldn’t have been one of our own.”
 Löfgren paused.
 “It‘s not.”

-Nylund now struggled to keep himself completely under control.
+Nylund now struggled to keep himself entirely under control.
 “Why would a sketch like this end up on your desk and not with Navy operations?” he asked acidly.

 “I don‘t know, Admiral.
 Somehow it seems it was handed to the Navy personnel in the guard booth, and that is where it stayed for hours until someone finally brought it upon themselves to walk it up to the main building.
 Major confusion if you ask me.”

-An intense discussion broke out among the commanders in the room as it was clear more than one thing had gone wrong in the Navy that day.
-Lack of resources was mentioned.
+An intense discussion broke out among the commanders in the room, as it was clear that more than one thing had gone wrong in the Navy that day.
+The lack of resources was mentioned.
 So were the many budget cuts that the socialists had carried out through the past decade.